 Meet your guide this morning at 9:00 in the hotel lobby and transfer by van to the countryside just outside of Monopoli, where our Vespa will be waiting.
 We will do a safety talk and then practice riding in a parking lot before heading out onto a quiet road.
 When you feel comfortable on the Vespa – and we have assessed your ability to drive safely – we will head out to explore the countryside.
 Stop along the way to admire the view over a sea of olive trees that seem to wash up against the Adriatic.
 We take a side road to avoid traffic and ride to Monopoli’s imposing 16th century fortifications.
 Explore Monopoli by foot and then enjoy a lovely lunch at a local trattoria.
 Then hop back on your scooter and follow the coast road before climbing back up to Alberobello.
 On the way you'll pass whitewashed masserie, the imposing fortified manor houses that are the legacy of centuries of danger when corsairs raided the coast.
 Once in Alberobello, check into your "trulli house," which will be your home for the next two nights.
 Your bags are delivered by van.
 Meet again this afternoon for a guided visit of Alberobello’s famous Trulli Zone with a local guide.
 Dinner tonight is at Trattoria Terra Madre, where you enjoy a delicious meal made from produce grown in the owner's garden right outside the restaurant windows.
 Overnight Alberobello.
 Hotel, breakfast and dinner included.

 Today begins with a ride past ancient olive groves and whitewashed cottages to the town of Martina Franca, where you can admire the lovely Baroque architecture and then visit an olive mill where you'll learn all about the production process and then enjoy a tasting.
 Afterwards we have a short ride to the charming village of Locorotondo for lunch.
-On the way back to Alberobello, stop into a winery for a quick visit and “educational” tasting of the area’s delicious wine.
-Back in town, you have free time to wander through the maze of trulli houses or simply enjoy a chilled glass of wine in the square.
+Back in Alberobello, you have free time to wander through the maze of trulli houses or simply enjoy a chilled glass of wine in the square.
 Dinner tonight is at “La Cantina”, a wonderful local trattoria where the open concept kitchen allows you to be entertained by the cooks as they prepare your meal.
 Overnight Alberobello.
 Hotel, breakfast and dinner included.